strideynet/bsky-furry-feed/README.md

 If database migration is necessary, run this from your workstation before updating any components.

+Update the container image used by the GCE VMs, reboot them.

 #### Ingester VM

 Container currently managed in GCE directly as lack of support in Terraform for